Skip to main content

 Food for kids.

 The ARPS Nutrition Services Department, the ARPS Family Center, and, beginning Monday, the UMass Baby Berk Food Truck that assisted with our summer food program are doing the critical work of ensuring that students who rely on the schools for breakfast and lunch have access to those meals even though school is closed.
 Here's information about when and how to get some food to your kids.
+(Click on image to enlarge.)
+Please share this information.

 18 surprising things stolen from libraries